cemreefe/coursemaker/README.md

 The `preprocess_corpus.py`  script extracts sentences from a corpus and saves them in a CSV format in their original order.
 It also saves the words and their counts as a CSV file.

 >                 -i:	input text file containing the corpus
 >                 -o:	output csv file for sentences
 >                 -s:	(optional) the starting string for the corpus in the file (to skip through some initial parts)
+>                 -a:	(optional) alphabet, default 'latin', supports 'cyrillic'.

+i.e.:
-`python3 preprocess_corpus.py -i data/corpus/twocities.corpus -o data/csv/twocities -ptc "[('mr.','mr'),('mrs.','mrs')]" -s 'the footsteps'`
+`python3 preprocess_corpus.py -i data/corpus/ru_books.corpus -o data/csv/ru_books -ptc "[('mr.','mr'),('mrs.','mrs')]" -s 'the footsteps'`

 ## Sorting the sentences